CatalogueLegacies/antconc.github.io/_episodes/08-comparing.md

 - "How can I compare curatorial 'voice' to general language?"
 - "What are the benefits of comparison?"
 objectives:
-- "Show how to use wordlists to perform an initial comparison of two or more corpora."
+- "Show how to use AntConc to perform an initial comparison of two or more corpora."
 - "Show how to work with Keyword lists in AntConc."
 keypoints:
-- ""
+- "If used creatively, AntConc tools offer a number of ways to compare corpora"
+- "Comparison to baseline corpora can provide greater confidence in findings"
 ---

 ## Why Compare